tkeskita/unstructured_grids/README.md

   Unstructured grid is defined by lists of cells, cell faces and face vertices.

-- Except for moving of vertices, assigning of boundary faces to materials (boundary patches) and assigning vertices to vertex groups (zones), modifications of unstructured grids rely on special operators which keep UG Data and Blender mesh object contents in sync.
+- Except for moving of vertices, assigning of boundary faces to materials (boundary patches) and assigning vertices to vertex groups (zones), modifications of unstructured grids rely on special operators ('UG' in operator name) which keep UG Data and Blender mesh object contents in sync.

 ## Use Case Examples